zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 ### Text

 When you are satisfied with those results, move on to the text color that is specified in `body`.
 For this assignment, use only `#fff` or `#000` for text color in `body`.
-Choose the one that is most readable onscreen.
+Choose the one that is most readable onscreen, with good contrast.

 After you specify the text color for `body`, reload the page and look at each part of the page.
 Is there any element in which the contrast is poor for text on background?
 If so, you must CHANGE the text color for that element to eliminate poor contrast.